David Roth (writer)

-David Roth is an American journalist, essayist, and editor.
+David Roth (born 1978) is an American journalist, essayist, podcast host and editor.
 He has written about sports, politics, and culture in Deadspin, The New Republic, SB Nation, New York Magazine, New York Daily News, and other publications.
-Roth was a senior editor for Deadspin prior to his October 31, 2019 resignation.
-He is a lifelong fan of the New York Mets and has written about the organization extensively.
+Roth was a senior editor for Deadspin until he and the majority of staff resigned in 2019 in disagreement with new management.
+Roth and other ex-Deadspin staff co-founded Defector Media the following year.
+He is a lifelong fan of the New York Mets and writes about the organization extensively.

 Early life

 Roth was raised in Ridgewood, New Jersey.
 With his father's encouragement, he became an avid fan of the New York Mets and the New Jersey Nets.
 From 1996 to 2000, Roth attended Pomona College where he wrote for the school newspaper, The Student Life.
 His favorite novel is Moby Dick by Herman Melville.

 Career

 Roth began his career writing and editing content for the backs of Topps baseball, basketball, and football trading cards.
 In 2008, Roth became the co-author of The Wall Street Journal's "Daily Fix" sports blog.
 Beginning in 2009, Roth wrote material for MLB.com's fantasy baseball platform.
+He was an editor of The Classical which he co-founded in 2011.
 Throughout this time, he also wrote freelance for various outfits, such as The Awl and Can't Stop the Bleeding.
-In 2013, he became a staff writer at SB Nation, a sports blog.
-Roth was hired by Deadspin in 2017, and worked there until he resigned—along with the majority of the editorial staff.
-At Deadspin, in addition to contributing written pieces, Roth hosted a show called Let's Remember Some Guys, in which he used sports trading cards to reminisce about ballplayers from past generations.
-Together with Drew Magary, Roth also co-hosted the Deadcast, Deadspins flagship podcast.
+In 2013–2014, he was a staff writer at SB Nation, a sports blog.
+He was a contributing editor at Vice Sports.

-His essay "Downward Spiral", originally published in The Baffler, was included in The Best American Sports Writing 2018.
+His essay "Downward Spiral," originally published in The Baffler, was included in The Best American Sports Writing 2018.